Top 10 Queen Performances From the Freddie Mercury Tribute Concert

-Forget ‘Wake Me Up (Before You Go Go),’ George Michael proves himself a more than worthy vocalist to honor Freddie Mercury with his performance on ‘Somebody To Love.’
-Fleshed out by a gospel-influenced chorus who help to provide an upbeat slant to the song, Michael has little difficulty in delivering a solid take on Mercury’s varied range of vocals contained in the song.
+Forget “Wake Me Up (Before You Go Go),” George Michael proves himself a more than worthy vocalist to honor Freddie Mercury with his performance on “Somebody To Love.”
+Fleshed out by a gospel-influenced chorus who help to provide an upbeat slant to the song, Michael has little difficulty in delivering a solid take on Mercury’s varied vocal range in the song.

 ‘The Show Must Go On’

 Passion.
-That is the first word that comes to mind when watching Elton John‘s electrifying performance of ‘The Show Must Go On.’
-Arguably the most appropriately performed song during the whole concert, the fact that the original version of the song was found on Queen’s final studio album with Mercury, mortality isn’t something that people are willing to contemplate in such an open forum.
-But with John at the helm of the song, fans could take both solace and encouragement that the show does go on for the rest of us, even if Freddie would no longer be a playing a role in the show.
+That is the first word that comes to mind when watching Elton John‘s electrifying performance of “The Show Must Go On.”
+Found on Queen’s final studio album with Mercury, it was arguably the most appropriately performed song during the whole concert – considering that mortality isn’t something that people are often willing to contemplate in such an open forum.
+With John at the helm, however, fans could take solace in Mercury’s steadfast words of encouragement.

 Originally issued in 1975, “Bohemian Rhapsody” was becoming a hit all over again thanks to that famous scene from Wayne’s World, released just weeks before in February of 1992.
 This take, which tops our list of the Top 10 Queen Performances from the Freddie Mercury Tribute Concert, starts out with Elton John doing an amazing job handling the first half of the song before Axl Rose bursts onto the stage to sing the very rocking second half.
 After the pre-recorded mid-section of the song, Rose’s energy lends an extra urgency to the song before ending with John and Rose arm-in-arm.
 This track is arguably one of the best representations of exactly what Queen stood for musically, expertly delivered by musical legends in their own right.